reimagined/resolve/docs/sagas.md

 ### Schedule Aggregate Commands

-The code sample below demonstrates how the command execution on a moment in time.
+The code sample below demonstrates how the command executes at a specified point in time.

 ```js
 await scheduleCommand(timestamp + 3600000, {